Subcutaneous Transmitter (A3047)

 Description

-[02-FEB-24] The Subcutaneous Transmitter (A3047) is an implantable telemetry sensor that provides amplification and filtering of up to four independent biopotentials as well as a body temperature.
+[22-NOV-24] The Subcutaneous Transmitter (A3047) is an implantable telemetry sensor.
+It provides amplification and filtering of up to four independent biopotentials as well as a body temperature measurement.
+We turn the A3047 on and off with a magnet.
 The A3047 operates with our Subcutaneous Transmitter system.
-The A3047A displaces 3.0 ml, weighs 6.0 g, and is equipped with up to nine flexible leads.
-We turn the A3047 on and off with a magnet.
+The A3047A displaces 3.2 ml, and weighs 6.7 g.
+When configured to measure four independent biopotentials, the A3047 will be equipped with eight flexible leads, two for each input.

-Figure: Subcutaneous Transmitter A3047A1B-A. Yellow and Green are X2+ and X2−, 100 mm long for ECG.
+Figure: Subcutaneous Transmitter A3047A3D-C. Pink and Brown are X1+ and X1−, 200 mm long for EMG.
+Yellow and Green are X2+ and X2−, 100 mm long for ECG.
 Orange and Purple are X3+ and X3−, 100 mm long for EGG.
 Red and Blue are X4+ and GND, 200 mm for EEG.
+The X4 channel always uses the GND input as its reference potential.
 All leads have bare wire termination.

-The A3047's thermometer is on the bottom side of the circuit board, as shown in the photograph above.
+The A3047's thermometer is on the bottom side of the circuit board, opposite the battery.
 It's absolute accuracy is ±1.0°C and its stability and precision are better than ±0.1°C. With a one-point calibration at 37°C, the absolute accuracy improves to ±0.1°C. We use a processor like this in the Neuroplayer to translate the A3047's sixteen-bit output into a temperature, after which we can subtract an offset to obtain a calibrated measurement.

 Versions

-[02-FEB-24] The following core versions of the A3047 exist.
+[19-DEC-24] The following versions of the A3047 are defined.
 We define new versions upon request.
-The full part number is of the form "A3047Vn-L", where capital letter V specifies the battery, number n specifies the sample rates of the four channels, capital letter G specifies the bandwidth and gain of each channel, capital letter L specifies the configuration of the leads.
+The full part number is of the form "A3047VnG-L", where capital letter V specifies the battery, number n specifies the sample rates of the four channels, capital letter G specifies the bandwidth and gain of each channel, capital letter L specifies the configuration of the leads.
 We use the table below to translate VnG codes into transmitter characteristics.
 The L code we present a separate Leads table.
 The operating life is the minimum time for which a newly-made transmitter will operate continuously.
 The shelf life is the time the transmitter can remain turned off in storage and still retain 90% of its operating life.
+For each analog input we specify the bandwidth, sample rate, input dynamic range in millivolts, and channel number offset.
+The channel number offset is the value we add to the base channel number of the device to obtain the channel number of the signal.

 Version X1 X2 X3 X4 T Battery